 Crime Free Multi-Housing Program

-Over the last two years, the Novato Police Department has certified ten properties.
-Many others are in the process of completing their safety improvements and will soon join the crime-free community.
-The following properties are members of the City’s Crime Free Multi-Housing Program*:
+Since its inception, the Novato Police Department has certified 18 properties.
+As of May 2020, the following properties are members of the City’s Crime Free Multi-Housing Program*.

 - Wyndover Apartments